sean-levvel/aws-sa-associate-saac02/README.md

  - a botnet exploits a protocol where a response is significantly larger than the request. in this case making a spoofed request to dns, dns responds to spoofed IP for our application which is overwhelmed by the amount of data

  # SSL and TLS
  - TLS ensures privacy via encryption - asymmetric and then symmetric , identity (server/client server) verified - reliable connection protection
  - Cipher suites -
  - Authentication
  - Key exchange

  # AWS Fundamentals
  ## Aws Public vs Private Services
  - private and public - relate to the networking only
  - which network zone the service is in
  - aws public zone, directly connected to the internet.
-IE: s3 bucket - s3 service - hosted in the aws public zone - but doesnt mean you have access to it.
+IE: s3 bucket - s3 service - hosted in the aws public zone - but doesn't mean you have access to it.
  - aws private zone.
 No direct connectivity to the aws public or public internet.
 Isolated by default, and can be isolated via VPC - virtual private cloud - ie: ec2 instance
  - you can allow selective connections to it via the aws public zone

  ## Aws global infrastructure
  - AWS region , full compute storage db ai analytics
  - edge locations - local distribution points - content is stored in edge locations (CDN)
  - Geographic Separation - isolated fault domain
  - geopolitical separation - different governance.
  - Region names: code or name
  - availability zone (multiple locations isolated infrastructure)
- - services can be placed across multile AV's with VPC - that can work across all AV's
+ - services can be placed across multiple AV's with VPC - that can work across all AV's
  - define resilience level
     - Globally Resilient - data replication across entire regions
-    - region resilient - rds in Syndney - replicate data to multiple AV's
+    - region resilient - rds in Sydney - replicate data to multiple AV's
     - AZ Resilient - single av zone service resilient

 ## VPC
 - VPC is a regional service that can operate in multiple AV's
 - Private and Isolated - from other VPCs and public AWS
 - Default VPC - 1 per region and Custom VPCs - but many custom VPCs
 - VPC cidr defines the start and range of the addresses : its always 172.31.0.0/16
     - us-east-2a | us-east-2b    | us-east-2c
     - configured for one subnet in every AV, its a smaller /20
-    - subnets assinged a public IPV4 addresses - default vpc they will have public IP addresses
+    - subnets assigned a public IPV4 addresses - default vpc they will have public IP addresses
-    - tend to not use them on production services as they are to inflexible.
+    - tend to not use them on production services as they are too inflexible.

 ## EC2
 - IAAS - Provides Virtual Machines = instances
 - Private service by-default - uses VCP networking
 - AZ resilient - instance fails if AZ fails
 - sizes and capabilities
 - on demand billing - per second
 - elastic block storage - EBS
 - running - stopped - terminated
 - storage is still used even if its in a stopped state - EBS
 - AMI - amazon machine image
     - attached permissions
     - public - everyone allowed
     - owner - implicit allow
     - explicit - specific aws accounts allowed
     - ami contains the boot drive
     - block device mapping - boot volume or data volume
 - create key pairs in advanced

 ## S3 Buckets
 - Global Storage platform - access from anywhere on the Internet.
 Regional based/resilient - at rest.
 - objects and buckets
     - object key is a file name - value is the data or content being stored. the value of the object can range from zero bytes to 5tb...
     - buckets - primary home region unless you configure that data to leave that region - what laws and rules apply to that data
     - bucket name needs to be globally unique
     - bucket unlimited bytes of data - flat structure
         - there are prefix on names though
         **Flash Cards**
         - exam power-up: - Bucket names are globally unique
         - 3 and 63 characters all lowercase and no underscores
         - limit of 100 buckets in an aws account 1000 hard limit
         - unlimited objects in a bucket 0 bytes to 5tb
         - key = name, value = data
         - S3 is an object store - not file or block.
 Windows - file based storage.

 ## Cloud Formation
 - Template written in yaml / json
-- templates contains resoruces and all the other things
+- templates contains resources and all the other things
 - Resources are called logical resources - instance: type: aws::EC2::Instance
-- stack is a living and reprentation of a template - physical resource - you update the resource/ it updates the stack
+- stack is a living and representation of a template - physical resource - you update the resource/ it updates the stack

 ## Cloud Watch
 Three Main Jobs
 - Collects and Manages operational data - any logging
 1. Metrics - AWS Products, Apps, On-premises
     - cpu metrics, memory, disk, need cloud watch agent
     - gathers and stores this data - api interface to access the data
 2. CloudWatch Logs - AWS Products, Apps, on-premises
 3. CloudWatch Events - AWS Services & Services
     - generate an event to do something on a schedule or based off another event via SNS (Simple Notification Service)
 + CloudWatch Basics
 - * ![Alt text](/screenshots/CloudWatchBasics.jpg?raw=true "CloudWatchBasics")
 - Namespace
     - Viewed as a "container" to keep the data in that namespace.
     - AWS/${Service} ex: AWS/Ec2
         - can name them anything you want.
 - Metric
     - Time Ordered Set of Data Points
     - Alarm - Metric is not in a good state and you can define an action
 - Dimension
-    - Separate datapoints for different things or perspectives within the same metric.
+    - Separate data points for different things or perspectives within the same metric.

 ### Demo CloudWatch
 - CLI Commands: `sudo amazon-linux-extras install epel -y` & ` sudo yum install stress -y `

 ## Shared Services
 - ![Alt text](/screenshots/SharedServices.jpg?raw=true "SharedServices")

 ## HA VS FT VS DR
 - High Availability vs Fault-Tolerance vs Disaster Recovery
-+ HA - aims ot ensure an agreed level of operational performance, usually uptime, for a higher than normal period.
++ HA - aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.
 Minimizing any outages.
-+ FT - Fault Tolerance - is the property that enabled a system to continue operating properly in the event of the failure of some (one or more faults within) of its components.
++ FT - Fault Tolerance - is the property that enables a system to continue operating properly in the event of the failure of some (one or more faults within) of its components.
 + DR - A set of policies, tools and procedures to enable the recovery or continuation of virtual technology infrastructure and systems following a natural or human induced disaster.

 # IAM Identity Policies
 - Understanding their architecture and read them is required for the exam
 - Grants access or denies access to your aws services
 + ARN: Amazon Resource Name - Uniquely Identify resources within any aws account(s)
 + Effect: action verb to the event: ie: deny,allow
 + Rules: First Priority
     - Explicitly Denies, nothing can overrule
     - 2nd Priority: Explicit Allow
     - DENY, ALLOW, DENY
-- Inline Policy (json) and Manged Policies - how they are managed.
+- Inline Policy (json) and Managed Policies - how they are managed.
-- Managed policy is their own object whic than can be attached to each identity.
+- Managed policy is their own object which then can be attached to each identity.
 THey should be used for the normal default operational rights in your business.
     - Low management overhead, update json, it updates all the identities asap.
     - use inline for special or exceptional allow/deny
 - Customer managed policies that you can modify; default aws policies.

 ## IAM users
 - IAM users are an identity used for anything requiring long term aws access.
 EG: Humans, Applications, Service Accounts
 - IAM Starts with a principal which represents an entity trying to access an aws account.
 They can be individual people, computers, services or a group of any of those things.
-    - must been authenticated and authorized.
+    - must be authenticated and authorized.
 - ARN: arn:partition:service:region:account-id:resource
 - arn: arn:partition:service:region:account-id:resource-type/resource-id
 - only **5,000** IAM user per account (remember the 5000)
 - max of 10 groups
-- Use federation or IAM Roles if its more than 5k IAM users.
+- Use federation or IAM Roles if there are more than 5k IAM users.

 ## IAM GROUPS
 - IAM groups are containers for Users
 - You can NOT log into a group - no credentials
-- Orginization of IAM users.
+- Organization of IAM users.
 Users can be on multiple groups.
 - Both in-lined and managed - which allow/deny that a user has directly - all still follow deny/allow/deny
 - no max group membership - trick question around an "all users group" does not exist natively
 - no groups within group.
 - groups have users, and permissions.  - 300 groups per account max. can be increased.
 - groups are not a true identity - they cant be referenced as a principal in a policy

 ## IAM Roles - The Tech - Review
 - I am roles are also identities - by an unknown number or multiple aws users, humans, applications or services inside or outside of your aws account.
-- if you ahve more than 5,000 principals, its good idea to use iam role.
+- if you have more than 5,000 principals, it's a good idea to use iam role.
 - TEMPORARY of time then stops
-- role represents a level of access within inside an aws account.
+- role represents a level of access within an aws account.
 Short term.
 - temporary credentials are time limited before they expire
 - STS secure token service - sts:AssumeRole = Roles
 - Roles can be Assumed
 - When assumed - temporary credentials are generated

 ## When to use IAM roles - When to use IAM roles - review
-- Within the same AWS account - AWS Lambda - execution role , whever a function is executed
+- Within the same AWS account - AWS Lambda - execution role , whether a function is executed
 - Emergency or out of the usual situation - break glass situation... ie fire alarm
 - to re-use...On-premises - existing identities active directory - external accounts or identities can not interact with AWS.
 - Web Identity Federation which uses IAM roles
 - Partner Accounts - use a role in the partner account - get temp security credentials.

 ## IAM AWS org
 - Management account, can invite existing standard aws account into the AWS organization.
 - Change from standard accounts to being member accounts.
 - Billing is then removed and passed to the management account. aka Payer account - aws account that contains the payment method of the org.
 - use IAM roles in multi account setups
-- most orgs use one clean and one account for the logins.
+- Most orgs use one clean and one account for the logins.

 ## AWS Org DEMO Part 1 & 2
 - how to role switch into the production account.
 - When you create an account within the organization a **role is created within that account which an be role switched into by other accounts within the organization**
 - If you invite an existing aws account into the organization, then you need to manually add this role.

 ## SCP Service Control Policies
 - Used to restrict AWS accounts.
 - Policies document that can be attached to the root container or one or more org units - even individual aws accounts.
 - Service Policies inherit downward.
 Or OU with inheritance.
 - SCP's are account permissions boundaries
 - They limit what the account (including the account root user can do)
-- they dont grant permissions.
+- they don't grant permissions.
 - Explicit deny always wins.

 ## SCP Demo
 -

 ## CloudWatch Logs
 - Public Service - AWS Public Zone - Usable from AWS or On Premises
 - Store, Monitor and Access logging data
 - AWS Integrations - ec2, vpc flow logs, lambda, CloudTrail, R53...
 - Needs connectivity and permissions.
 - Security normally provided by IAM roles or service roles
 - Custom logs - unified cloud watch agent
 - development kit form AWS and integration it directly into your application
 - It can contain metrics like failed SSH connections then you can create alarms that watch for the metric.
 - Regional Service
 - Log events inject it into the region YYYMMDDHHMMSS MESSAGE
     - /var/log/messages - each log log stream is unique, and ordered set
     - log groups - containers for log streams
     - log groups also contain, retention and permissions, metric filters

 ## Cloud Trail
 - Logs API calls/activities as a CloudTrail Event
     - by default stores 90 days in Event History
     - No cost, if 90 days.
     - to customize create 1 or more trails
     - Management events and data events
 - Cloud Trail is a regional service OR can be set to ALL regions TRAIL.
 - Data events has to be set manually
 - stores it in json and compresses them into an s3 bucket it can also go into cloud watch logs. (log parser)
 - EXAM -
     * Enabled by default but 90 days
     * Trails are how you configure s3 and CWLogs - Default for Trails is to store management events ONLY (creating instance, stopping, logging into the console)
     * IAM, STS, CloudFront - global services, and that gets logged to the us-east-1
     * and a trail will need to be enabled to capture that.
-    * NO REALTIME - there is a delay - 15 mins normally
+    * NO REAL TIME - there is a delay - 15 mins normally

 ## Cloud Trail Demo
 - provides a certain amount of free tier service - only a certain amount of data